CiiDub/cursor_tricks/Readme.md

 - __Clever  Indent__, looks at the text on the current line, then changes and indents the next line according to what it sees.

 The default behavior is to make a new line and indent it.
+This should works great for languages and markup with significant indentation like Python and Haml.

 ```
 Text|